github/VisualStudio/README.md

 ## Troubleshooting

+If you have issues building with failures similar to:

-*"The type or namespace name does not exist..." or "Unable to find project...
+> "The type or namespace name does not exist..."

+or

+> "Unable to find project...
 Check that the project reference is valid and that the project file exists."*

-If you run into namespace or submodule issues, running the following command might help get your environment in a clean state:
+Running the following command might help:

 ```txt
 clean.cmd